cs4241-c26/a2-clientserver/README.md

-Assignment 2 - Short Stack: Basic Two-tier Web Application using HTML/CSS/JS and Node.js
+Assignment 2 - Client Server: Basic Two-tier Web Application using HTML/CSS/JS and Node.js
 ===

-Due: February 3rd, by 11:59 AM.
+Due:

-This assignment will introduce you to creating a prototype two-tiered web application.
+This assignment will introduce you to creating a prototype two-tiered, client-server web application.
 Your application will include the use of HTML, CSS, JavaScript, and Node.js functionality, with active communication between the client and the server.

 Baseline Requirements